AndrewLAtkinson/ERPSatelllite/README.md

 # mullvad_valid_vpn_servers

-This shell script will verify the detection status of mullvad openvpn servers.
+This shell script will verify the detection status of mullvad openvpn/wireguard servers.

 Output example found in serverstatus file